Friday, October 31, 2014

 Salt stalactite cascade

-It was going to be a long drive – Maramures to Sighisoara.
-We were offered an opportunity to make it even longer but with a stop at a salt mine (followed by a pastry shop for lunch!).
-Thinking ahead however, we made a quick detour to pick up cookies George’s mum had made especially for us.
-Really, one has to try new and exciting foods….
+It was going to be a long drive.
+Maramures to Sighisoara.
+We were offered an opportunity to make it even longer with a stop on the way at a salt mine (followed by a very quick pastry shop stop for lunch!).
+Thinking ahead however, we made a quick detour to pick up cookies George’s mum had made especially for us to help survive the drive and see the salt mine too!.
+Really, travel is about taking chances/opportunities & also, trying new and exciting foods…

 Bet you don't think this is the salt mine.
 Now fun & health park in one!

-Note row boats on lake at the bottom of the mine.
+Note yellow row boats on lake at the bottom of the mine.

 Our accommodation in the old town of Sighisoara, Casa Wagner, was right on the main square, Cetati Square.
 Being a castle town, we’ve discovered this means being on top of a hill (most important for defence), loads of narrow, cobbled streets, steep stairs and labyrinthine medieval buildings.
 In all, a great workout before dinner!
 The town itself dates from Roman times and its citadel (1191) now assured preservation with an UNESCO Heritage listing.